cj-casey/chessMess/README.md

 # chessMess
-A webapp/CLI wrapped in a CUI that lets you play really bad chess.
+A webapp/CLI using Flask wrapped in a CUI that lets you play really bad chess.

 It uses a Python wrapper around a C++ generated executable.
 It's akin to a chessboard that you find in a hotel lobby.
 Users can reset the board, move the pieces anywhere they want, and also transport themselves to the.....